-Today, as I write this, it’s World Communion Sunday.
-My church, the United Church of Canada, observes this ecumenical celebration.
-How does this relate to Gaelic?
-Bear with me.
-The Bible reading and sermon for today’s service was Matthew 12: 46-50.
-This passage reminded me strongly of a message (lay sermon) that I wrote and delivered for an ecumenical Gaelic service at the Log Cabin Church in Loch Broom, Pictou County, Nova Scotia in August 2012.
-My brief Gaelic sermon explains how Gaelic speakers might want to rethink our concept of a “Gaelic family.”
-Although my message was directed toward Christian attendees, the secular aspect of the message may be interesting for non-Christian readers to consider.
+I wrote and delivered a Gaelic message (or lay sermon) for an ecumenical Gaelic church service at the Log Cabin Church in Loch Broom, Pictou County, Nova Scotia in August 2012.
+It explains how Gaelic speakers might want to rethink our concept of a “Gaelic family.”
+Although my message was directed toward Christian attendees, the secular aspect of the message may also be interesting for non-Christian readers.

 With this post I’ve decided to poke a bit of fun at those of us who are learning Gaelic as adults.
-Based on my experiences of learning Gaelic over 25 years in both Scotland and North America, I’ve compiled a list of some of the most common types (or stereotypes?) of adult Gaelic learners.
-Learning a language this way is called Second Language Acquisition (SLA) in linguistics.
-These days we are also called “New Speakers” in sociolinguistics.
-Academic study aside, though, we can still laugh and appreciate each other’s gifts and flaws.
+Based on my experiences of learning Gaelic over 25 years in Scotland and North America, I’ve compiled a list of some of the most common types (or stereotypes?) of adult Gaelic learners.
 What kind of Gaelic learner are you?
-Depending on where you live and how you’re learning, you might fit into more than one category — or none of them!

 What is Gaelic?
 My regular blog readers already know, but it doesn’t hurt to keep putting the basic facts out there.
 Increasing positive awareness of Gaelic is an important part of language revitalization.
 This post provides four different basic answers to the question, “What is Gaelic?”